bsmg/beat-saber-community-wiki/support.md

 ### 1.4 No mods in game
 So you just installed some mods but they don't seem to appear in game.
 Make sure that the following are correct:
 * As stated multiple times in the [beginner's guide](/beginners-guide), **you ran the game once before installing mods**
-* You're **scrolling right **to actually see the CustomMaps songpack
+* You're **scrolling right **to actually see the CustomMaps songpack.
-* There actually is a Plugins folder in your install directory
+* There actually is a Plugins folder in your install directory.
 * Steam/Oculus is launching Beat Saber from the **same installation** that mods are in. *e.g. mods are on the D drive but steam is launching from the C drive*
 * If you installed mods manually,make sure you included all the files from the download and put them in the correct folders, as well as their dependencies.
 * Redownload the dependencies, `BSUtils`, `Harmony`, `IniParser` and `BSIPA` and extract them to the correct folders, and run the IPA.exe again.